 …The more I understand about hypermobility, the more obvious it becomes that our method is a great tool for helping anyone with this ‘condition’.

-Overusing the muscles: in both group and individual lessons we teachers are strongly focused on helping individuals recognise their tendency to push themselves beyond their natural boundaries, and to enable those who are stuck in compulsive patterns of excessive muscular effort to move their attention deeper inside to connect to, and begin to move from a better-organised, more integrated skeleton.
+Overusing the muscles: in both group and individual lessons we teachers are strongly focused on helping individuals recognise their tendency to push themselves beyond their natural boundaries, and to enable those who are stuck in compulsive patterns of excessive muscular effort to move their attention deeper inside to connect to – and begin to move from – a better-organised, more integrated skeletal self.

 Better cooperation between different muscle systems: our group lessons and homework practice movements are designed to re-organise the various muscular systems to move in a more coordinated way so that it becomes easier to do more with less effort.
-With practice this can – and usually does – begin to happen spontaneously.
+In a regular Feldenkrais practice this can – and usually does – begin to happen spontaneously.

 Pacing ourselves: many of the people who find themselves drawn to Feldenkrais acknowledge an inability to pace themselves in everyday activity.
 We are often the people who derail ourselves when healing from an injury by attempting too much too soon, and many of my students arrive at their hands-on or group lesson feeling guilty because they were “doing so well” and then they did six hours of gardening without a break, and their condition worsened accordingly.
 Learning to stop before it hurts too much to continue is a valuable life lesson in so many areas – it may well be the life skill that people struggle with the most…